dcm-project/dcm/taxonomy/README.md

 ### Data Center

-The term Data Center isn't relevant from a DCM architecture perspective.
+The term Data Center is somewhat irrelevant from a DCM architecture perspective.
 It is simply a building that provides the roof over an arbitrary collection of physical infrastructure.
 Consider using the more architecturally meaningful terms Region and Zone.

 ### Realize